 The Group employs its own project management and technical engineering staff who are responsible for ensuring the smooth roll-out and quality control of each M2G pilot and installation project.
 The Group places particular importance on this aspect of its business and has won many plaudits from customers for the excellence of its processes and project management.
+Headcount currently stands at 21 reflecting headcount growth of 7 since July 2015.

-The Group is also involved in the research and development of new products within its area of expertise in the energy efficiency/ reduction market.
-It recently launched M1G which is applicable to hot water heaters.
+The Group is also involved in the research and development of new products within its area of expertise in the energy efficiency/reduction market.
 It is also looking to add other products which are complementary to its activities.